jannispinter/goshowmyip/README.md

 A simple IP address and User Agent displaying web app written in Go.
 As an additional gimmick, the web app fetches random kitten pictures from flickr.

 # Installation
 The idea is to run this behind a reverse proxy, preferably nginx.
-You need to add an additional Header to preserve the original IP address.
+You need to add an additional header to preserve the original IP address.

 Clone the source code and build the program:
 ```sh